wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

    Three-dimensional view of a cluster of five peaks, two which are isolated and three which are part of an overlapping cluster.

-We can run :doc:`grdcontour </grdcontour>` to visualize what the data looks like in map-view:
+We can run :doc:`grdcontour </grdcontour>` to visualize what the data look like in map-view:

 .. figure:: /_images/GMT_grdslice_contours.*
    :width: 400 px